 - Loss of consortium

-Contact A New Hampshire Car Accident Lawyer
+Contact a New Hampshire Car Accident Attorney

 Every New Hampshire car accident victim has legal rights following a crash.
 A New Hampshire car accident lawyer could help ensure that your right to pursue compensation for your injuries is protected.
 Attorney Bradford Coates is an experienced injury attorney that is ready to guide you through the process of filing a car accident lawsuit.
 With offices in Nashua and Merrimack, we can help injured clients throughout the state of New Hampshire.